 Cheap Solution to a Super-Easy Furniture Refinishing Project

 I recently heard about Howard’s Restor-A-Finish, whose “One Easy Step” promise sounded a whole lot simpler than the multi-step process I was used to, since there’s no need to sand down to the bare wood.

-I’d been wanting to test out this $9 product, and knew I’d found my victim when I spied this $7 mid-century Lane table at my local Goodwill – so dried out, so many watermarks, so perfectly primed for a makeover!
+I’d been wanting to test out this $10 product, and knew I’d found my victim when I spied this $7 mid-century Lane table at my local Goodwill: so dried out, so many watermarks, so perfectly primed for a makeover!

-Although the label suggests an “Easy-to-use; wipe-on, wipe-off application,” I did indulge in a light sanding session (old habits die hard) before putting on the “Cherry” finish and an additional layer from an $8 bottle of Feed-N-Wax.
+Although the label suggests an “Easy-to-use; wipe-on, wipe-off application,” I did indulge in a light sanding session (old habits die hard) before putting on the “Cherry” finish and an additional layer from a $9 bottle of Feed-N-Wax.

-Look at how amazing the project turned out — fresh with new stain and no sign of that awful dried out look.
+Look at how nicely the project turned out: fresh with new stain and no sign of that awful dried-out look.
 The best part is that the entire project took no more than an hour and a half of my time — and very little elbow grease!